nicholasxdavis/localserv-static-environment-manager/README.md

 ---

-**Made for developers who just want to preview their HTML files without CORS issues.**
+**Made for developers who just want to preview their projects without CORS issues.**